How to Pick the Perfect Deck Brush for Concrete

 The most important rule is to clean your brush after every single use.
 A quick, forceful rinse with a garden hose is usually enough to dislodge dirt and debris from the bristles.
 If you’ve been tackling grease or stubborn grime, use a little dish soap and water to get it truly clean.
 This simple step prevents dirt from hardening and staining the bristles, which can reduce their scrubbing power over time.
 For tougher jobs, like cleaning up mold or mildew, it’s a good idea to disinfect the brush between uses to keep things hygienic.
 When you’re done, always store your brush by hanging it up or standing it with the bristles facing up.
 This keeps the bristles from getting crushed and bent out of shape.

-Knowing When It's Time for a New One
+How to Know When It's Time for a Replacement

 Even the best tools don’t last forever.
 The most obvious sign that you need a new deck brush is when the bristles are visibly worn out.
 If they’re frayed, flattened, or have started to fall out, the brush has lost its ability to scrub effectively.
 You’ll find yourself working much harder to get the same results.
 Also, inspect the block and handle for cracks or damage.
 A broken handle isn’t just annoying; it can be a safety hazard.
 If your brush just isn’t cleaning like it used to, even if it looks okay, it’s probably time for a replacement.
 When you're ready for an upgrade, check out our collection of durable scrubbers designed to handle tough jobs.